Top 99 Marriage Problems And Solutions

 When a spouse is carried away by so many activities or the extreme need to make so much money, the other spouse might begin to feel abandoned and unloved.

-7. Lack of respect from each other
+7. Lack of respect for each other

 All humans deserve some respect.
 We all want to be heard and not shut down like we don’t matter.
 People seem to underestimate the importance of respect for others.